What is Currency Appreciation?

 #1 – Rise in Export Costs

 If the currency of a country appreciates then the number of goods that are exported from that country will drop.
-This will lower the GDP (gross domestic product) of a country which will ultimately not be in the favor of that country.
+This will lower the GDP (gross domestic product) of a country which will ultimately not be in the favour of that country.

 #2 – Cheaper Imports

 The imported goods shall tend to become cheaper in a foreign country if the domestic goods tend to become expensive on the international market.
-This means that a domestic currency can be used to buy a higher value of the foreign currency which will ultimately enable the buyers to buy more of international goods.
+This means that a domestic currency can be used to buy a higher value of the foreign currency which will ultimately enable the buyers to buy more international goods.